-- an increase of \$3.4 million attributable to interest on related party \$413.6 million loan facility with Sterna Finance, an affiliate of Hemen, entered into to finance the debt portion of the Vessel Acquisitions, and - an increase of \$0.5 million in commitment fees during 2021.
+- a decrease of \$3.4 million attributable to decrease of interest on related party debt after refinancing with third parties of the \$413.6 million loan agreement with Sterna Finance Ltd. ("Sterna Finance"), an affiliate of Hemen; and - an increase of \$2.4 million in interest capitalized on newbuildings as ten newbuildings are due for delivery by 2024.